Field theories of active particle systems and their entropy production: Entropy production

 \section{Entropy production}

 \seclabel{entropy_production_main} In the present framework, the entropy production can be elegantly expressed in terms of the bare propagators and the perturbative part of the action.
-We will demonstrate this first for a single particle before generalising to multiple particles.
+At this point, we have not yet allowed for interaction terms, so for the time being, the perturbative terms to be considered are bilinear.
+We show in the following that the field-theoretic observables needed to calculate the entropy production, are those to lowest order in the perturbation expansion, implying that convergence of the expansion is not required.
+We will derive the entropy production first for a single particle before generalising step-by-step to multiple conserved, interacting particles.

 Following the scheme by Gaspard \citep{Gaspard:2004} to calculate entropy production in \emph{Markovian} systems, we draw on the propagator $\ave{\phi(\yvec,t')\phitilde(\xvec,t)}$ as the probability (density) for a particle to transition from $\xvec$ at time $t$ to $\yvec$ at time $t'$.
 The internal entropy production of an evolving degree of freedom may then be written as a functional of the instantaneous probability (density) $\density(\xvec)$ to find it in state $\xvec$, namely